MarksMultiverse/MMblog/content/docs/AZURE-DevOps-engineer-lab.md

 │   └── workflows/
 │       └── random.yaml
 ```
 This YAML file can have any name.
-We use one Ubuntu runner (so we define one job with multiple steps).
+We use one Ubuntu runner, so we define one job with multiple steps.

 Let's dissect the yaml file.